sf-wdi-22-23/modules-23/w01-controlling-the-dom/d2-dawn-html-css/README.md

 ## Code with Emmet, Style using Classes and IDs - Independent Practice (10 mins)

-Using what we've done in class, open the [project-files example.html](project-files/example.html) provided and see how far you can get through these exercises in 10 minutes:
+Using what we've done in class, open the [project-files emmet-basics.html](project-files/emmet-basics.html) and [project-files / css / emmet-theme.css ](project-files/css/emmet-theme.css) provided and see how far you can get through these exercises in 10 minutes. *Note you will have to link the CSS file first.*

 - make an unordered HTML list of the following animals:
 	- mouse
 	- canary
 	- penguin